-If weight was a very important factor for you (and it is for some), the Cubic stoves could be the better choice.
-However, overall the Dwarf stoves are much more robust, can be used for full-time heating, and will perform a lot better.
+If weight is a very important factor for you (and it is for some), the Cubic stoves might be the better choice.
+However, overall the Dwarf stoves are more robust, can be used for full-time heating, and will perform better.

 Other differences include:

 |Dwarf Stove||Cubic Mini Stove|

 *figures across all sizes.

 An important requirement for many people looking for an RV or camper wood stove is that they can cook on it as well.